 Symptoms that a student may experience when having test anxiety include: rapid heart rate, shallow breathing, sweating, cold hands, dry mouth, mind going blank, light headedness and maybe nausea.
 These are symptoms of the sympathetic nervous system kicking into high gear during a stressful event.

-This post is to help massage therapists preparing for the MBLEx to learn how to overcome test anxiety and be confident when they take the massage exam.
+This post is to help massage therapists preparing for the MBLEx in 2023 to learn how to overcome test anxiety and be confident when they take the massage exam.

 Why we have test anxiety

 Test anxiety is a form of performance anxiety.
 It can occur when you are put on the spot if you have fear that your inadequacies (real or perceived) may be exposed.